quan-possible/rf-ping-pong/elo.md

 - Platinum II: 1800-1999
 - Diamond: 2000+

-**After finishing your game**, calculate your new ratings and put it on the ranking board, which should be seen easily in Random Forest.
+**To update your ranking**, calculate your new rating after each game and add it to the ranking board, which should be easily visible in the Random Forest room.

-GLHF!
-You can read the text below to understand the ranking calculation in detail.
+Good luck, and have fun!
+For more information on the ranking calculation, read on.

 ## Basics

 We use a numerical rating to represent the skill level of each player.
 The higher the rating, the better the player is assumed to be.
 When two players compete, their ratings are used to calculate the expected outcome of the game.
 The expected outcome is then compared to the actual outcome, and the ratings are adjusted accordingly.
+Each player starts with an initial rating of 1000.

 **Expected Outcome**
-Each player starts with an initial rating of 1000.
 Given a player and a opponent, to calculate new ratings after a game, we first need to calculate the expected outcome of the game:

 $$\text{expected\_outcome} = \frac{1}{1 + 10^{(\text{opponent\_rating} - \text{player\_rating}) / 400}}$$